This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An ultrasound uses sound waves to show parotid gland blockage.

 - A CT scan , or CAT scan, takes pictures of your parotid gland.
 The pictures may show a blockage, mass, or infection.
-You may be given a dye before the pictures are taken to help caregivers see the gland better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the gland better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - A biopsy , or fine needle aspiration, may show what is causing your blockage.
-Caregivers use a small needle to take fluid or tissue out of the gland to be tested.
+Healthcare providers use a small needle to take fluid or tissue out of the gland to be tested.

 How is a PDO treated?